The Devil Doesn’t Need Our Help! Scott Pauley

 And I heard a loud voice saying in heaven, Now is come salvation, and strength, and the kingdom of our God, and the power of his Christ: for the accuser of our brethren is cast down, which accused them before our God day and night.

-This of course refers to a future day when the devil will finally be shut up.
+This, of course, refers to a future day when the devil will finally be shut up.
 What a glorious day that will be!
 But we are living in the present, and he is alive and well.

 The serpent that spoke to Eve is still whispering in the ears of God’s children.
 What is the devil’s word?
-It is accusation.
+It is an accusation.

 • He accuses us to God.
 Listen to his assessment of Job as he stood in the presence of God.